-27.5 Melomel
+27.5 Other Melomel

-Aroma: Should exhibit the aroma of the fruit(s) present in the mead.
+Aroma: Should exhibit the aroma of the fruit(s) present in the mead as well as a honey aroma.
 In a melomel with a blend of fruits, one fruit may dominate the aroma profile.
+There may be some acidity in the aroma depending on the fruit used.
+Some fruits are more aromatic than others.

 Appearance: Clarity will be good to brilliant.
 Carbonated examples will show active evidence of dissolved gas but no head is expected.
-The particular fruit(s) used may or may not impart color to the mead.
+The fruit can add a distinctive color ranging from none in light fruits to deep red or purple in others.

 Flavor: Fruit flavor contributions to the mead range from subtle acidic notes to intense, instantly recognizable fruit flavors.
 In a melomel with a blend of fruits, one fruit may dominate the flavor profile.
 There should be a balanced honey character as well.
 Some fruits will lend a cloying sweetness to the mead while others add a drying character.
-In well-made examples of the style, the fruit is both distinctive and well-incorporated into the sugar-acid balance of the mead.
+In well- made examples of the style, the fruit is both distinctive and well-incorporated into the sugar-acid balance of the mead.
+The balance of fruit with the underlying mead is vital, and the fruit character should not be artificial, raw (unfermented), and/or inappropriately overpowering.

 Mouthfeel: Smooth texture.
 Most will be wine-like, with the warming presence of alcohol and sense of medium body.
 Sensations of a cloying or astringent character should be avoided.
+Some natural acidity and/or tannin are sometimes present (from certain fruit and/or fruit skin) and helps balance the overall impression.

 Comments: Generally a good tannin-sweetness balance is desired, though very dry and very sweet examples do exist.
-Some fruits, notably darker ones like Blackberries, may contribute a tannin presence not unlike dark pyments.
+In well-made examples of the style, the fruit is both distinctive and well-incorporated into the honeysweet-acid-tannin-alcohol balance of the mead.
+Different types of fruit can result in widely different characteristics; allow for a variation in the final product.
 Some oxidative properties may be appropriate in certain fruit meads, giving them a sherry or port wine character.
-Entrants must specify whether the entry is still or sparkling mead.
-Entrants must also specify whether the mead is dry, semi-sweet or sweet.
+Entrants must specify whether the entry is still or sparkling melomel.
+Entrants must also specify whether the entry is dry, semi-sweet, or sweet.
+Entrants must also indicate whether the mead is hydromel or dry, standard or semi-sweet, or sack or sweet.